godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 do it.

-The exception, however, is when the user stumbles into this problem *frequently enough* that having to do the simple solution every time becomes an annoyance.
+The exception, however, is when the user stumbles into this problem *frequently enough* that having to do the same solution every time becomes an annoyance.
 In this case, the software must offer a solution to simplify this use case.

 In our experience, in most cases it's usually obvious to tell when a problem is